mpanighetti/dnd5e-adventures/tier-2/chateau-rousseau.md

 A single bed and nightstand are the only furniture in this sparse room.
 A **quickling**[^👹] hiding under the bed will attack the party if disturbed, then dart out of the room.
 The nightstand has a _potion of speed_ in its drawer.

-[^👹]: _Source: Mordenkainen Presents: Monsters of the Multiverse_

 #### Bathroom (R7)

 This room has not been cleaned in ages and emits a putrid stench when entered.
 The bathtub is filled with a foul opaque liquid, but if someone dares to reach into the tub, they can find an _Ioun stone of fortitude_.

 #### Conservatory (R8)

 A curved glass window lets in an intense green light from the southeast and provides a clear view of the miasma outside.
 This light shines upon some seemingly healthy-looking plants, which have overgrown the tables and floors with vines and leaves which create difficult terrain.
 There is a chest under the tables by the window, partly obscured by the vines of a large purple flower sitting on the table directly above it.
-If any creature moves within 10 feet of the chest, the flower attacks (use the **violet fungus** stat block without multiattack).
+If any creature moves within 10 feet of the chest, the flower attacks (use the **violet fungus** stat block).
 The chest contains two _potions of greater healing_ and the _Emerald Signet_.

 ### F1